Roan-Schellingerhout/YouTube_conspiracy_paper/README.md

   - Experiment.ipynb: The actual experiment.
 Automatically logs into a Google account and starts watching a certain type of videos, based on the user's assigned watch strategy.

   **Results**
+  - Hyperparameters.ipynb: Displays performance of optimal hyperparameters for each classifier.
   - Results recommendations.ipynb: Downloading all needed information about the recommendations (title, description, etc.), cleaning it, and converting it to TF-IDF.
   - Recommendation network.ipynb: Create a directed network of all videos.
 Nodes are videos.
 An edge between nodes indicates the second video was recommended to at least one user directly after watching the first video.